Muneiahtellakula/android_development/README.md

       3. Version History of Android
       4. Android Architecture
       5. Installing the Development Environment
-          1. Installation of Android Studio
+          a.
+Installation of Android Studio
-          2. Installation of Android emulator
+          b.
+Installation of Android emulator
-          3. Connecting the physical device with the IDE
+          c.
+Connecting the physical device with the IDE
       6. Creating the first application
       7. Hello World
       8. Creating a User Interactable App
       9. Hello Toast
       10. Text and Scroll View
       11. Intents
-          1. Explicit Intents
+          a.
+Explicit Intents
-          2. Implicit Intents
+          b.
+Implicit Intents
       12. Activity LifeCycle
       13. User Interface Components
       14. Buttons and Clickable Images